jEsuSdA/the-perfect-desktop/README.md

 ## Compton

 [Compton](https://github.com/chjj/compton) is a compositor for X11 wich adds some effects to our desktop.
-Here you can find my [compton.conf](compton/compton.conf) file, that you must copy into your ~/.config/compton.conf
+Here you can find my [compton.conf](compton/compton.conf) file

+*You must copy it into your ~/.config/compton.conf

+Read [this atricle](http://duncanlock.net/blog/2013/06/07/how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce/) to get some info about Compton.

 ## THEMEs